basicswap/basicswap/doc/install.md

     cd /mnt/c/tmp/basicswap/docker/

-The following will set COINDATA_PATH to a directory in your windows home dir.
+It's significantly faster to keep COINDATA_PATH in the linux filesystem.
+You can access it from the windows side at: `\\wsl$\Ubuntu-20.04`

-    export COINDATA_PATH=$(wslpath "$(wslvar USERPROFILE)")/coinswaps
+    export COINDATA_PATH=/home/$USER/coinswaps
-    echo $COINDATA_PATH
-    /mnt/c/Users/USER/coinswaps

 Continue from the [Run Using Docker](#run-using-docker) section.